There is no GP Specialist Trainee at Glen Mor at present.

 We are non dispensing group practice covering a vast geographical area.
 Many of our patients live more than three miles from the practice and a number of more distant communities, one of which is reached by ferry or a 70 mile round trip if the ferry is off!
 Another small community is reached on 23 miles of forestry road.

-Dr Joe Tangney formerly provided Medical Services to a local Salmon Farming Industry and is an approved GP Trainer since 2002.
-He is also a medical student tutor for Aberdeen and Dundee Universities.
+Dr Joe Tangney formerly provided Medical Services to a local Salmon Farming Industry and was an approved GP Trainer for 10 years.
+He was also a medical student tutor for Aberdeen and Dundee Universities.

 Dr Becky Weir has an interest in Lifestyle Medicine and Low Carb living.